 It is recommended that students planning to major in history take a History 100 seminar and one or two other courses during their first year.
 History majors who are interested in study and research in a major library should consider the Newberry Library Seminar program.
-Two off-campus programs in History are offered in 2014-2015, a Winter Break Program in Ghana and a spring term program in Rome.
+Two off-campus programs in History are offered in 2015-2016, spring break at the Grand Canyon and spring term in Turkey.
 Other additional off-campus programs and graduate studies programs and information can be found in the History department lounge and on the History Department Off-Campus Programs and the Off-Campus Studies office web pages.